akhilrajmailbox/GuestBook/README.md

 ```

 Once you deploy the GuestBook successfully from Jenkins, Kubernetes will automatically assign one `NodePort` to your application.
-Go to jenkins current build console and take the `NodePort` of your deployment. (you may need this for configuring the AWS ELB)
+Go to jenkins current build console and take the `NodePort` of your deployment. (you may need this for configuring the AWS ELB -- Classic Load balancer)

 Assuming that My Deployment get `NodePort : 30427`